platerflow/platerflow.rs/README.md

 ## Limitations

-* SuperSlicer does not output thumbnails when used in CLI mode, sadly.
+~* SuperSlicer does not output thumbnails when used in CLI mode, sadly.~ Found a workaround with stl-thumb

 ## Install